leap-stc/leap-stc.github.io/docs/data/data_locations.md

     Google Cloud's costs are structured to make it free and easy to move data *into* the buckets, but there are high egress fees for taking data out of GCP Infrastructure.
 Taking data out means both writing from GCP to outside and reading from an external source like an HPC.

-LEAP's Jupyter hub provides users two cloud buckets in which to store data.
+LEAP's JupyterHub provides users two cloud buckets in which to store data.

 - `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
 Use this bucket for testing and storing large intermediate results. leap-scratch is also a great staging area to use while ingesting data to some other permanent location.
 - `gs://leap-persistent/` - Persistent Storage.
 Use this bucket for storing results you want to share with other members or access consistently from the Hub.